Child's Play (1972 film): Casting

-Marlon Brando originally signed for the role of Joseph Dobbs, but dropped out of the film when he realized James Mason had the better role.
-He was replaced by Robert Preston, and first-time film producer David Merrick sued Brando for breach of contract.
+Marlon Brando originally signed for the role of Joseph Dobbs, but dropped out of the film after three days of rehearsals.
+Brando had requested various changes to the screenplay and also insisted that his friend Wally Cox be cast as Father George Penny.
+Brando was replaced by Robert Preston, and first-time film producer David Merrick sued Brando for breach of contract.